BalaajiChander/demo-api-spark-mongodb/README.md

 * Open your browser then browse to `http://localhost:4567/api/v1/gamingPc` path.
 Confirm that you will get a list of JSON objects.

 ## What are remanining parts that need to be done in near future ?
+* Pulling the record's nested details.
+Need to make the changes in current model class and add more new model classes to address this.
 * The unit test, I have not done it yet.
 * Creating POST, PUT , DELETE resources.
 I welcome for anyone whom like to work on this parts and looking forward for your pull requests.